Nov 22 2008

 Sadly for the young brant, its compass error – if that’s what brought it here – may be fatal.
 If not we’ll get to see him all winter, just like the sandhill crane who spent last winter at Ethel Springs reservoir.

 (photo of a Suunto compass from the Suunto website.
-I use a fancier model with mirror.
-I won’t hike without it.)
+My favorite model has a mirror.)